BrenPatF/trapit_nodejs_tester/README.md

 :detective:

-This module supports a new design pattern for unit testing that can be applied in any language, and is here implemented in JavaScript.
+This module supports a new design pattern for unit testing, [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html), that can be applied in any language, and is here implemented in JavaScript.
 The module name is derived from 'TRansactional API Testing' (TRAPIT), and the 'unit' should be considered to be a transactional unit.
 This is not micro-testing: It is data-driven and fully supports multi-scenario testing and re-factoring.

 The Trapit module supports the complete process for testing JavaScript programs, and, for non-JavaScript programs following the design pattern, formats the results by reading in a results object from a JSON file materialized by the external unit test program.